Table of Contents

 Key features:

-Keyword tracker with daily or on-demand refresh
+Keyword tracker with automated or on-demand refresh

 Simple dashboard showing keyword movement and ranking trends